Why learn to manage anxiety?

 Any time I meet with a client, I listen to the way they talk about their symptoms.
 All too frequently I hear people talk about “my anxiety” or that they “have anxiety.”
 This language suggests to me that they might over-identify with the symptoms they experience.
 From my perspective, you don’t “have anxiety”, you experience anxiety.
 Think of it this way, you have a certain eye color.
 It is part of who you are, and it is unchangeable, unless of course you buy those colored contact lenses, but you get the point.
 You don’t have anxiety, you experience anxiety.
 It is not a part of who you are, and you can change your experience with anxiety.
 Paying attention to and shifting your language can help you create a little distance between yourself and the anxiety you might experience.
 It isn’t “my anxiety” …you don’t want it, do you?
 So why take ownership of it?
 Learn to talk about the anxiety differently so you can begin to create a different experience with the anxiety.

 Dr. Mike Ghali, owner of Individual and Couples Therapy, has been practicing therapy for over 20 years.
-He is licensed as a psychologist in Colorado and Florida.
-While physically located in Colorado Springs, Colorado, where he holds in-person sessions, you can also schedule telehealth sessions with Dr. Mike from anywhere in Colorado or Florida.
+While physically located in Colorado Springs, Colorado, where he holds in-person sessions, you can also schedule virtual sessions with Dr. Mike from any state that has enacted PSYPACT legislation.
+Learn more in the FAQs.

-If you’d like to schedule a free 15-minute consultation call with Dr. Mike at Individual and Couples Therapy, please visit www.inctherapy.org/contact, click on Schedule, and choose the available time that works best for you and your partner.
+If you’d like to schedule a free 15-minute consultation call INC Therapy, please click Schedule Free Phone Consultation at the top of the page.
 If you have any questions, don’t hesitate to contact Dr. Mike at info@inctherapy.org.
 Please do not include sensitive clinical information in emails.

-If you are looking for a presenter for a training or event, please visit www.drmiketalkspsych.com
+If you are looking for a presenter for a training or event, please visit www.drmiketalkspsych.com.